T-62: Iraq

 In 1974, the Iraqi Army acquired 100 T-62s and 600 more in 1976, which were delivered through to 1979.
-In 1982 a further 2,150 were ordered, which were delivered by 1989.
+In 1982 a further 2,150 were ordered, which were delivered through to 1989.
 These tanks saw service in the Iraqi–Kurdish conflict from 1974 to 1991.

 In the Iran–Iraq War, Iraqi T-62s performed well against opposing Iranian tanks, such as M47s, M48s, M60A1s and Chieftains.
 In Operation Nasr, the biggest tank battle of the war, Iran lost 214 Chieftain and M60A1 tanks, while Iraq lost 45 T-62s.
 The remaining Iranian armour turned about and withdrew.
 Approximately 200 T-62s were lost in the entire war.

 Libya

 Libyan T-62s were first deployed against the Chadian National Armed Forces (FANT) in the Aouzou Strip around September 1986.
 The tanks also formed an integral part of a brigade-sized, combined arms task force ordered to drive Chadian troops loyal to the Transitional Government of National Unity (GUNT) from the Tibesti Mountains the following December.
 During the Toyota War, a few T-62s were destroyed at medium range by MILAN anti-tank missiles mounted on Chadian technicals.
 According to French after-action reports released in March 1988, several were also knocked out by FANT Panhard AML-90 armoured cars with flank or rear shots.